whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 }
 ```

-Now the first two duplicated items rendered as a one item.
+Now the first duplicated item rendered as a one item.
 But there is
 one more duplicated item after the second item.
 This duplicated item was
-happened because of we did not used any sorting algorithm to our paths
+happened because we did not used any sorting algorithm.
+We have to sort
-list.
-We have to sort all paths by the nested level and the name.
+all paths by the nested level and the name.

 ```tsx
 # src/FileBrowser.tsx